 Anti- Corruption compliance policy Afriflora Sher

-A. Afriflora Personnel shall not be permitted to pay or receive bribes.
+- Afriflora Personnel shall not be permitted to pay or receive bribes

-Under this Policy, Afriflora Personnel are not permitted to give or offer anything of value, directly or indirectly, to any Government Official1 or any commercial party for the purpose of improperly obtaining or retaining a business advantage.
-“Anything of value” should be broadly
+Under this Policy Afriflora Personnel is not permitted to give or offer anything of value, directly or indirectly, to any Government Official*1 or any commercial party for the purpose of improperly obtaining or retaining a business advantage.
+“Anything of value” should be broadly interpreted to include cash, gifts to family members, forgiveness of a debt, loans, personal favors, entertainment, meals and travel, political and charitable contributions, business opportunities and medical care, among other items.
+Simply put, bribes, kickbacks or similar payments are never permitted, whether made to a Government Official or to customers, investors, clients or other private parties.
+Similarly, Afriflora Personnel may not solicit or accept such payments.

 *1 The term “Government Official” includes all officers or employees of a government department, agency or instrumentality; permitting agencies; customs officials; candidates for political office; and officials of public international organizations (e.g., the Red Cross).
 This term also includes officers or employees of government-owned or controlled commercial enterprises such as state-owned or controlled universities, airlines, oil companies, health care facilities or other vendors.
 The term also includes family members and close associates of such individuals (e.g., it is not permissible to give a lavish gift to the sibling, spouse or child of a government employee if a gift to the individual would be prohibited under this Policy).

-If confronted with a request or demand for an improper payment or other violation of this Policy, the request or demand must be immediately rejected and reported to Afriflora’s Chief Financial Officer and Group Compliance Officer or its Compliance Officer in Ethiopia.
-Similarly, if any employee or agent knows or believes that an improper payment has been or will be made, the employee or agent must also report such payment to our Chief Financial Officer and Group Compliance Officer or our Compliance Officer in Ethiopia.
+If confronted with a request or demand for an improper payment or other violation of this Policy, the request or demand must be immediately rejected and reported to Afriflora’s Group Compliance Officer or its Compliance Officer in Ethiopia.
+Similarly, if any employee or agent knows or believes that an improper payment has been or will be made, the employee or agent must also report such payment to our Group Compliance Officer or our Compliance Officer in Ethiopia.
 Afriflora’s policy is that no adverse employment action will be taken against any personnel in retaliation for, honestly and in good faith, reporting a violation or suspected violation of anti-corruption laws or this Policy.

 This Policy sets forth various rules relating to gifts, entertainment, travel, meals, lodging and employment.
 All such expenditures must be recorded accurately in the books and records of the Company, in accordance with Section IV below.